Case study: Parental reunification for skilled workers

 What can we learn from this case?

 The case study demonstrates that when new legal regulations are introduced, administrative structures are often delayed in adapting, which can lead to considerable legal uncertainty for those affected.
-The case highlights the importance of sound legal advice from a specialized lawyer, especially in situations where an authority effectively prevents the possibility of filing an application.
+The case demonstrates the importance of sound legal advice from a specialized lawyer, especially in situations where an authority effectively prevents the possibility of filing an application.

 Through precise legal argumentation, the preparation of his own comprehensive documentation, and the consistent enforcement of his client's rights – if necessary, even under threat of legal action – the client was able to achieve his goal: the permanent reunification of his family in Germany in accordance with the new legal situation.
-The case also demonstrates that formally submitting a visa application is generally permissible and legally effective, even without an available online appointment.
+The case also illustrates that formally submitting a visa application is generally permissible and legally effective, even without an available online appointment.
 Authorities may not cite organizational deficiencies to delay or thwart legitimate applications.